hmrtn/q-diplomacy/README.md

 # quadratic-diplomacy

-Use this general purpose dApp skeleton to square that diplomacy!
+Use this general purpose dApp skeleton to begin squaring diplomacy!

 ## Getting Started